Albenzoo/PerfectBet/README.md

 Team B: 5.4
 Draw: 3.3
 In this case, it is possible to bet on all options to guarantee a profit regardless of the outcome of the match.

-How does football betting arbitrage work?

-Football betting arbitrage works by betting on all available options through multiple bookmakers.
-This is done by exploiting the differences in odds between them, so that the amount of bets is balanced to ensure a profit regardless of the outcome of the match.

 For example, if you want to bet €207 on the aforementioned football match, you could bet €100 on Team A, €60 on Team B, and €47 on the Draw.
 In this way, regardless of the outcome of the match, you would make a profit.